SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 This poses severe security risks as the proper scoping of the `admin` role is impossible.
 **Due to this, this approach was discarded early.**

-Upstream is in the process of addressing this across the services but it has not been fully implemented yet, especially for domains[^3].
+Upstream (OpenStack) is in the process of addressing this across the services but it has not been fully implemented yet, especially for domains[^3].

 [^2]: [Launchpad bug: "admin"-ness not properly scoped](https://bugs.launchpad.net/keystone/+bug/968696)